samrocketman/blog/_posts/2021-08-25-windows-on-linux-sena-firmware.md

 > **Note:** you can also shut Windows down from its start menu.

 If you would like to completely delete the Windows virtual machine, then you must destroy it.
-The following command will permanently delete Windows again but it will still be available for provisioning through Vagrant.
+The following command will permanently delete Windows but it will still be available for provisioning through Vagrant.

     vagrant destroy